mmcintyre1/its-my-notes/2021/June/designing_data_intensive_applications/chapter_3.md

 - trees are balanced, so traversal is always O(log *n*) -- most databases can fit into a B-tree that is three or four levels deep (e.g. a four-level tree of 4 KB pages with a branching factor of 500 can store 256 TB)

 ##### reliability
-- many B-tree impl. use write-ahead logs (WAL), aka redo logs, to persist all writes to the database in an append only log before it can be applied to pages
+- many B-tree impl. use *write-ahead logs* (WAL), aka *redo logs*, to persist all writes to the database in an append only log before it can be applied to pages

 #### B-Trees vs LSM-Trees
 - B-Trees need to write data twice, once to the write-ahead log and once to page
-- Log-structured indexes might write data multiple times due to repeated compaction and merging (write amplification) and is particularly concerning for SSD's, which can only overwrite blocks a limited amount of times before wearing out
+- Log-structured indexes might write data multiple times due to repeated compaction and merging (write amplification) and is particularly concerning for SSDs, which can only overwrite blocks a limited amount of times before wearing out
 - LSM-Trees typically able to sustain higher write throughput because they often have lower write amplification
 - B-Trees have keys that exist exactly one place in index, which is good for databases that want strong transactional semantics via transaction isolation and locks